-"They transmit with much more power than we
+"They transmit with much more power than we could do with a portable system."

 In principle, ICRAR's passive radar system can work anywhere on the planet, because there are so many radio broadcasts.

 "It would be hard to find a place that wasn't illuminated by some transmitters," he says.